yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/install-yugabyte-platform/prepare-environment/azure.md

 * Add a description of your client secret.
 * Select a duration.
 * Click **Add**.
-* Record the secret's value to be used later for configuring YugabyteDB Anywhere, as it is never displayed again after you leave this page.
+* Record the secret's value to be used later for configuring YugabyteDB Anywhere, as it is never displayed again after you leave the page.

   ![Prepare Azure cloud](/images/yb-platform/install/azure/platform-azure-prepare-cloud-env-2.png)